-Pumping up a bicycle tire to full pressure can be a full aerobic workout.
-It looked like a CrossFit class pounding out sets of burpees with our testers side-by-side, madly pumping away.
-The base of a floor pump needs to be just as strong as you in order to hold up to pumping forces and provide a lifetime of service.
-Bases take a pretty good beating; they come in contact with the ground and you stand on them.
-For these reasons, we found the best bases to be made from metal.
+Pumping up a bicycle tire to full pressure can be a full aerobic workout, especially when pumping different tires over and over, as our testers quickly learned.
+The base of a floor pump needs to be as strong as you are to hold up to the forces.
+Bases take a pretty good beating; they come in contact with the ground, you stand on them, they need to hold the bike pump steady while the handle is thrusting up and down.
+We found most of the best, most stable bases to be made from metal.

 Ease of Attachment/Detachment

-Our Editors' Choice Lezyne Steel Floor Drive has its gauge mounted atop the front tripod leg and is fully encased in metal, thwarting lots of potential damage.
+The sleek and sexy Lezyne Steel Floor Drive has its gauge mounted on the front tripod leg and is fully encased in metal, thwarting lots of potential damage.
+It's on the ground and far away from the eyes, but the weight of it does help with the excellent stability.
 The bold black print against a polished metal background gave this gauge a quality appearance.

-With exception of the Digital Drive, all the bike pumps in this test are somewhat lacking in precision if you only have tubeless mountain bike tires.
-Because of the low pressures these tires run at, often times the first pressure readings on the gauges are where these tires are ridden; a separate low-pressure gauge would be nice.
-Lots of these companies offer high-volume, low-pressure mountain bike specific pumps as well.
+All the bike pumps in this test lack precision if you're running tubeless mountain bike tires.
+Because of the very low pressures used in these tires, often the lowest pressure readings on the gauges are where these tires are ridden; a separate low-pressure gauge would be nice for this purpose.
+The higher volume Schwinn and Bell models are reasonably good at lower pressures, but both suffer from other gauge and accuracy-related shortcomings, so it's difficult to recommend them for this purpose.
+Several of the companies making our more highly-rated pumps offer other high-volume, low-pressure mountain bike specific models as well.

-During our testing we had great success using the Booster pump and installed 29 inch, 27.5 inch, plus, and fat sized tubeless tires.
-Out of all the tires we seated, only one set (2 tires) of Continental Trail King 27.5 x 2.4 inch tubeless mountain bike tires refused to comply.
+During our testing, we had great success using the Booster and installed 29-inch, 27.5-inch, plus, and fat sized tubeless tires.
+Out of all the tires we seated, only one set (two tires) of Continental Trail King 27.5 x 2.4-inch tubeless mountain bike tires refused to comply.
 This tire has a burly sidewall and is folded for packaging.
 Despite trying a bunch of tricks like setting the tire out in the sun, using Windex on the tire bead, using a tube to seat one side, etc., etc., we never got the tire to snap.
 To the Booster's credit, an air compressor didn't do the trick either.
-A couple shop mechanics had a try and neither could get the tire on; it took a combination of riding the tire with a tube installed for a couple rides and leaving it in the hot car to get the pesky sidewalls to settle down.
+A couple of shop mechanics had a try and neither could get the tire on.
+It took a combination of riding the tire with a tube installed for a couple of rides and leaving it in the hot car to get the pesky sidewalls to settle down.

 Alternatives to Floor Pumps

-These are not nearly as convenient as floor pumps, they are more compact, and can be less expensive.
+These are not nearly as convenient as floor models, but they are more compact, and some can be less expensive.
 If you only have one bike and limited storage, you may just want to have a hand pump.
 That said, they take about 10 times longer to inflate a tire, especially a larger mountain bike tire.
 See our Frame Pump Review.

 These plug into an AC outlet or your car.
 If you have Presta tires, it can be a hassle to buy the right adapter.
-The upside is they will inflate just about anything: car tires, rafts, air mattresses etc. The Kensun Portable is highly rated by users and comes with a carry case.
-It also only costs $50.
+The upside is they will inflate just about anything: car tires, rafts, air mattresses, etc.